ethpandaops/cartographoor/README.md

 The service identifies networks by checking for directories within the `network-configs/` path of specified repositories.

+### Requirements

+- **GitHub Token**: A GitHub personal access token is required to prevent rate limiting when accessing GitHub repositories.
+This can be provided in the configuration file or as an environment variable.

 ## Example

 The service scans repositories like `ethpandaops/dencun-devnets`, which contains networks such as: